-- 1. The first Meeting of the Conference will open on 30 May 1989 at 10.30 a.m., in Paris.
-It will close on 23 June 1989. - The second Meeting of the Conference will open on 5 June 1990 at 10.30 a.m., in Copenhagen.
-It will close on 29 June 1990. - The third Meeting of the Conference will open on 10 September 1991 at 10.30 a.m., in Moscow.
-It will close on 4 October 1991. - 2.
-Agenda items 1, 2, 3, 6 and 7 will be dealt with in Plenary meetings. - 3.
-Agenda items 4 and 5 will be dealt with in Plenary meetings and in Subsidiary Working Bodies: Agenda item 4 will be dealt with in Subsidiary Working Body A; Agenda item 5 will be dealt with in Subsidiary Working Body B. - 4.
-The meetings of the Plenary will be open unless otherwise decided.
+1. The first Meeting of the Conference will open on 30 May 1989 at 10 a.m. in Paris.
+It will close on 23 June 1989.

+The second Meeting of the Conference will open on 5 June 1990 at a.m. in Copenhagen.
+It will close on 29 June 1990.

+The third Meeting of the Conference will open on 10 September 199 at 10 a.m. in Moscow.
+It will close on 4 October 1991.

+- 2. Agenda items 1, 2, 3, 6 and 7 will be dealt with in Plenary meetings. - 3.
+Agenda items 4 and 5 will be dealt with in Plenary meetings and in Subsidiary Working Bodies:

+Agenda item 4 will be dealt with in Subsidiary Working Body A; Agenda item 5 will be dealt with in Subsidiary Working Body B.

+- 4. The meetings of the Plenary will be open unless otherwise decided.
 The meetings of the Subsidiary Working Bodies will be closed. - 5.
 If it so decides in the Plenary, each Meeting may, on the basis of proposals introduced, consider elaborating and adopting new measures to be implemented upon closure of that Meeting. - 6.
-The Chair at the opening and closing Plenary meetings of each Meeting of the Conference will be taken by a representative of the host country.
-At the other Plenary meetings, the Chair will be taken in daily rotation, in French alphabetical order, starting at the first Meeting with a representative of the Netherlands and continuing at the two subsequent Meetings of the Conference. - 7.
-Opening statements under Agenda item 2 will be made in the following order: - at the first Meeting: Liechtenstein, France, the German Democratic Republic, Norway, Italy, Malta, the Netherlands, Belgium, Switzerland, Bulgaria, Cyprus, the Union of Soviet Socialist Republics, Poland, Portugal, Turkey, Denmark, Iceland, Hungary, the Federal Republic of Germany, Czechoslovakia, Spain, Sweden, Ireland, the Holy See, Yugoslavia,
+The Chair at the opening and closing Plenary meetings of each Meeting of the Conference will be taken by a representative of the hos country.
+At the other Plenary meetings the Chair will be taken in daily rotation, in French alphabetical order, starting at the first Meeting with representative of ... (to be decided by lot at the Vienna Follow-up Meeting) and continuing at the two subsequent Meetings of the Conference. - 7.
+Opening statements under Agenda item 2 will be made in the following order: - at the first Meeting - at the second Meeting - at the third Meeting